Sunil Santha: Music career

 In 1940 Santha gave up teaching and travelled to Shantiniketan to study music.
 The following year Santha enrolled at the Bhatkhande Music Institute and worked to get his Visharadha Degree in 1944.
 He passed the final exam as the first in the first division in Sitar and Vocals, the first non-Indian Asian to do so.
 Joseph graduated in “Sangeetha Vishaarada” from the Bhathkanda University of Musicology and returned to Sri Lanka in 1952 and shunned his English name, Joseph John and adapted Sunil Santha.
 He then adopted the name "Sunil Santha".
 During his studies in India he regularly contributed to Sri Lankan newspapers.

 On 2 March 1946 Santha held a recital for the Kumaratunga Commemoration ceremony and was asked to record for Radio Ceylon.
 Over the next six years, he would have a string of popular songs including "Olu Pipila", "Handapane", "Ho Ga Rella Negay", "Bowitiya Dan Palukan Vare", "Suwada Rosa Mal Nela", "Kokilayange", and "Mihikathanalawala."
-The song "Olu Pipila" is the first song to be recorded at then Radion Ceylon.
+The song "Olu Pipila" is the first song to be recorded at then Radio Ceylon.
 Santha stressed his Sinhala heritage in his songs opting to sing in Sinhala rather than English and not copy Hindustani and Tamil songs of India.
 In the meantime, he joined Hela Havula literary association.
 A diligent songwriter himself, Santha sang songs written by lyricists like Huberth Dissanayake, Kumaratunga Munidasa, Raipiyel Tennakoon, Arisen Ahubudu and Fr.
 Marcelline Jayakody.

-In 1952, Santha was banned from Radio Ceylon after refusing to audition for Indian musician Ratanjankar, whom the corporation had brought from South India to oversee the direction of music on their stations.
+In 1952, Santha was banned from Radio Ceylon after refusing to audition for Indian classical musician S.N.
+Ratanjankar, whom the corporation had brought from India to oversee the direction of music on their stations.
 Santha experienced monetary problems after being terminated from Radio Ceylon.
 His songbooks were plagiarised, his songs were sold without consent or royalties by copyright violators.
 He tried his hand at various trades like photography, selling clothes and electronics over the next few years.